 23.3.
 Other Assignments.
 Except as otherwise expressly provided in this Agreement, the provisions of this Agreement shall inure to the benefit of and be binding upon, the successors and permitted assigns of the parties.
 Registrar shall not assign or transfer its rights or obligations under this Agreement without the prior written consent of the Registry Operator, which shall not be unreasonably withheld.

 THE PARTIES hereto have caused this Agreement to be signed electronically and executed by their duly authorized representatives.

 REGISTRY: XYZ.Com LLC

 Name: Daniel Negari

 Title: Manager

+PRICING SCHEDULE

+(To be posted on CentralNic Console)

+.XYZ Pricing ($USD)